 What a fun piece of software this turned out to be!
 I’ll definitely be playing more with this and have some ideas brewing for the Jimny camping build.

-After a few days work I managed to create a perfectly aligned panel.
-The measurements are 960mm by 260mm with an 80mm radius curve on the bottom sides to match the shape of the backing panel.
-With the correct hole sizing and spacing for molle panels.
+After a few days work I managed to create a perfectly aligned panel with the correct hole sizing and spacing for molle panels.

 I placed the order on the 8th of April on their the website.
 You simply upload a file and pick your materials and coating.
 The costs can mount up, so I chose 3mm aluminium and the cutting service only.
 If I had a larger budget powder coating would have been great.